Neutrino quantum kinetics in two spatial dimensions: Neutrino quantum kinetic equations

 \subsection{Simulation setup}

 The QKEs are solved relying on an adaptive multi-step Adams-Bashforth-Moulton method with adaptive step size for the time variable; the spatial and momentum derivatives are instead computed using the central difference method.
-We use a uniform grid of $75$ bins for radius, angle $\Theta$, and momentum angle $\theta$ (we have tested the convergence of our simulations in the correspondent 1D model---results not shown here).
+We use a uniform grid of $75$ bins for radius, angle $\Theta$, and momentum angle $\theta$.
+We have tested the numerical convergence of our simulations; the convergence tests for Case 1NP are reported in Appendix~\ref{App:conv}.

 We aim to compute the quasi-steady state configuration that is achieved by the system in the presence of neutrino flavor conversion.
 In order to efficiently tackle this issue, we follow the approach presented in Refs.~\cite{Shalgar:2022lvv,Shalgar:2022rjj} and first solve Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} for $H=\bar{H}=0$ for $t=100~\mu$s to compute the ``classical steady state'' solution.
 This solution is then used as input to solve Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} when the physics of neutrino flavor conversion is taken into account~\footnote{It should be noted that the approach introduced in Refs.~\cite{Shalgar:2022lvv,Shalgar:2022rjj} is employed for numerical efficiency, but the quasi-steady state configuration is independent of the initial configuration used in the simulation.
 This method has the added benefit of highlighting the effect of flavor evolution on neutrino transport.}.
 The ``quasi-steady state'' configuration is computed solving Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} for $t=50~\mu$s.
 This represents the time it takes for neutrinos to cross the simulation annulus and we have tested that an approximately steady state configuration has been reached (results not shown here).